sirhCC/Sentinel-ScannerRotator/SECURITY.md

 ## Known limitations

 - The scanner reads files as UTF‑8 text.
-It does not follow symlinks or scan inside archives; binary files may yield noisy results.
+It does not follow symlinks.
+ZIP support scans text entries only; binary entries are skipped.
 - It scans the working tree only; it does not analyze commit history or remote artifacts.
 - File backend stores secrets unencrypted; prefer AWS Secrets Manager or Vault in production.
 - Audit logs are plaintext NDJSON and may contain sensitive values.